joe-antognini/joe-antognini.github.io/_drafts/thought-experiments-on-consciousness.md

 could see it, it seems to have been manipulating them from *below*, where we couldn't.

-Other than the way that it manipulated the rocks, the behavior of this machine is absolutely identical to the first machine I came across.
+But other than its location the behavior of this machine is absolutely identical to the first machine I came across.
 This raises the question --- before we figured out that this machine was in the tunnel, was it computing anything?
 We put in inputs and observed that it was producing the correct state changes.
 By the computational theory of consciousness, the system must have been computing all along.

 *The moral of the story*: It doesn't matter if we see or understand the mechanism by which these state changes take place.
 All we have to do is verify